mattahrens/data-101/docs/07-Advanced-sql-queries.md

 When working with a field that is a number, you can do various expressions to represent the filter.
 We've seen the `=` expression but you can also do `!=` which equates to does not equal.
 You also can do `<`, `>`, `<=`, `>=` which are related to less than or greater than and also those expressions with equality.
 Hopefully they are familiar to you from other math lessons that you've had.

 When working with a field that is a string, you can still use the `=` and `!=` expressions for strings to exactly match or not match.
-Another expression you can use is the **LIKE** keywordwhich tries to match a string with part of the record in the dataset.
+Another expression you can use is the **LIKE** keyword which tries to match a string with part of the record in the dataset.
 For example, if you wanted to filter out books that had `Harry Potter` in the title, you couldn't do an `=` or `!=` without listing all the titles which you may not know.
 Instead you could use the **LIKE** keyword with a expression such as this:
 ```
 `Book-Title` LIKE '%Harry Potter%'
 ```